-These Caterpillars are dark grey and hairy, with pale spots, and a red neck.
-They feed nocturnally on various plants from the family MYRTACEAE, including:
+The head has a pale face, black pseudo-eyes, and a rusty-red neck.
+The caterpillars feed nocturnally on various plants from the family MYRTACEAE, including:

 Early instars are gregarious, and are precessionary.
 Later instars are solitary.

-The female adult moths have grey-brown forewings, each with a large dark patch containing a golden spot near the centre.
-The hindwings are dark brown.
+The female adult moths have white forewings, each with a large dark patch containing a golden spot near the centre, and usually a vague dark diagonal line.